SiddhantChauhan1/Cognifyz-Technologies-Internship/README.md

 3. ML model for Cuisine Classification

 Language Used: Python
-Libraries used: scikit-learn, numpy, pandas.
+Libraries used: scikit-learn, numpy, pandas, matplotlib